eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 ### Customizing the Preferences

-The default preferences directory in Eclipse Theia Blueprint is `.theia-blueprint` and is located as described in the [Preferences documentation](https://theia-ide.org/docs/preferences/).
+The default preferences directory in Eclipse Theia IDE is `.theia-blueprint` and is located as described in the [Preferences documentation](https://theia-ide.org/docs/preferences/).
 You can customize this location by modifying [`theia-blueprint-variables-server.ts`](https://github.com/eclipse-theia/theia-blueprint/blob/master/theia-extensions/theia-blueprint-product/src/node/theia-blueprint-variables-server.ts).

 ### Customizing the Installer